Topic: Historical Development and Trends in Communication, Media and Society (Ethics and the Media), Theories of Communication

 • Identify current trends and values associated with media technologies.

 Media and Society (Ethics and the Media) This course includes readings and discussions of central issues involving media’s impact on society.
 Significant ethical and legal issues are included.
-Content ranges over a variety of media.
+The content covers a variety of media.

-• Demonstrate effective oral communications and presentation skills
+• Demonstrate effective oral communication and presentation skills

 • Know significant events and people in the development of Environmental Communication